 The trend in Enterprise Analytics toward more "as-a-service" and API offerings will ease the transition to democratization of data within organizations.
 This service orientation trend is not new to business, but it is new to the advanced data analytics functions of the business (which were usually reserved for the “hero data analysts” of the organization).
 This trend will only get stronger in the coming years, especially with the advent of the Internet of Things (IOT).

 Considering how ubiquitous sensors in the IOT will be emitting streams of data everywhere, and combining that with the huge market value on IOT applications, we can expect that all enterprises will want to get into that action.
 Consequently, data analytics APIs and Enterprise Analytics tools will become a necessity for IOT entrepreneurs, startup companies, innovators, and (of course) the big incumbents who see the value in enterprise solutions when compared against expensive in-house custom-built investment-intensive solutions.
 We will eventually see Enterprise Analytics capabilities spread across all enterprises, enabling the brave new world of Analytics of Things.

 In order to manage and conquer these enormous Enterprise Analytics challenges, the other EA (Enterprise Architecture) matters!
 That is where the comprehensive EA solutions from MapR can truly benefit any organization.
-Whether it is with powerful batch processing capabilities on Hadoop clusters, or in streaming analytics applications using Spark, or querying multiple diverse databases for knowledge discovery using Drill, or addressing large-scale NoSQL data management requirements for Hadoop processing using MapR-DB, the MapR enterprise architecture solution suite delivers a variety of products and services for IOT and big data analytics applications in any enterprise.
+Whether it is with powerful batch processing capabilities on Hadoop clusters, or in streaming analytics applications using Spark, or querying multiple diverse databases for knowledge discovery using Drill, or addressing large-scale NoSQL data management requirements for Hadoop processing using MapR Database, the MapR enterprise architecture solution suite delivers a variety of products and services for IOT and big data analytics applications in any enterprise.